Backup schedules

 Shelly Gen1 devices

-Older Gen1 devices (Shelly 1, Shelly 1PM, Shelly 2.5 etc.) do not support offline schedules and require continuous MQTT connectivity.
+Older Gen1 devices (Shelly 1, Shelly 1PM, Shelly 2.5 etc.) do not support backup schedules and require a continuous device connection.

 Frequently asked questions